ParadigmXMaxim/github-slideshow/_posts/0000-01-02-ParadigmXMaxim.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
 Hello World!
-I am have arrived again!
+I have arrived again!
 Use the left arrow to go back!